CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 * Demulsifying agent - for breaking droplets (RT)
 * Separate assemblies for loading beads, oil, cells and RT mix

-{% include important.html content="The following items are __not included__ and may need to be purchased by the individual user" %}
+{% include important.html content="The following items are __not included__ and may need to be purchased by the individual user."%}

-* SuperScript III enzyme
+* SuperScript III enzyme (10000U)
 * 1CellBio UV box (we provide this)
 * RNAase ZAP spray (recommended by the company...not essential)
 * 1.5ml LoBind EpTubes
-* Chilling block (stored at 4deg; used for keeping samples and beads chilled while on the InDrop machine).
+* Chilling block (stored at 4; used for keeping samples and beads chilled while on the InDrop machine).
-* Gel loading pipette tips
+* Gel loading pipette tips (useful for carefully drawing off maximum amount of supernatant on bead pellet or bead/oil emulsion)

 ## A few important comments before you start

+1. The bead mix for the InDrop system has about 150,000 unique barcodes for tagging _individual cells_.
+If you collect 3000 cells or less, you have minimal risk of 'barcode collision' - that is, having two different cells that were tagged with the same barcode, thus making them indistinguishable.

+2. You can encapsulate as many cells as you like, but you must split up your final bead emulsion into pools of ~3000 cells.
+This is ideally done at the time of encapulation, simply by collecting into a new tube for each set of 3000 cells from the same sample.
+However, it can also be done during 1st strand cDNA reaction.
+Either way, these _separate pools_ will be tagged with a unique illumina index.
+In the analysis step, you can merge pools from the same sample.

+3. Each _molecule_ is tagged with a Unique Molecular Identifier (UMI), which is used to count individual mRNAs in you experiment.
+You can read more about UMIs in this [Nature Methods paper](https://www.nature.com/articles/nmeth.1778).

+4. The InDrop protocol uses a lot of Superscript III.
+We typically order about 10,000U of the enzyme, and find that this is only enough to process about 6 samples.

 ## Instrument set-up